Which of the following best describes the Lewis structure of the ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best represents the correct Lewis structure for (glyoxal)?
+Which of the following best describes the correct Lewis structure for (methyl formate)?

-Which of the following best describes the Lewis structure of (propanoic acid, )?

 3